apache/hudi/website/docs/quick-start-guide.md

 ## Create Table

-Lets take a look at creating a Hudi table.
-For the purpose of quick start guide, we will go with COW table type which is partitioned.
-You can read more on different table types [here](/docs/table_types).
+First, let's create a Hudi table.
+Here, we use a partitioned table for illustration, but Hudi also supports non-partitioned tables.

 <Tabs
 groupId="programming-language"